lykius/iLectern/README.md

 # iLectern
-Electronic lecter for music players (maybe not only for them?)
+Electronic lectern for music players (maybe not only for them?)